mdn/advanced-js-fundamentals-ck/tutorials/02-functions/04-recursion.md

 factorial(40000); //Still an error now, will work later
 ```

-Until JavaScript engines implement tail call optimization if you have a recursive function which may make lots of nested calls you'll need to use a technique called trampolining.
+Until JavaScript engines implement tail call optimization, if you have a recursive function which may make lots of nested calls you'll need to use a technique called trampolining.
 Trampolining basically turns a recursive function into a loop which iteratively calls a function and feeds back in the result until a function isn't returned.

 We used recursion in the section where we drew blocks to the canvas using `requestAnimationFrame()`.
 At the end of the function, we called `requestAnimationFrame()` again with a reference to the same `gameLoop()` function.